rafalp/Misago/dev-docs/views-forms-templates-urls.md

 ## Forms

-If the view uses a single form, you can name it after the view, but change the suffix to `Form`:
+If a form is used by a single view, name it after the view, but change the suffix to `Form`:

 ```python
 # `LoginView`